tsani/tpb/README.md

 #### pb-notify

+Sends libnotify notifications when:

-  * send libnotify notifications when SMS are received by any of your Pushbullet-connected devices.
+  * SMS are received by any of your connected devices
+  * Pushes are received by any connected devices

 [post]: https://jerrington.me/posts/2017-02-20-sms-command-line.html